-To practice writing assembly and passing parameters, you will implement the math functions of an RPN calculator.
-This stands for Reverse Polish Notation and uses a stack to keep track of values.
+To practice writing assembly and passing parameters, you will implement the math functions of a calculator.

 sub.S files will be trivial to complete, but